cyrille-leclerc/glassfish-clickstart/README.md

 Launch this clickstart and glory could be yours too !
 Use it as a building block if you like.
 You can launch this on Cloudbees via a clickstart automatically, or follow the instructions below.

-This is based on the glassfish stack that you can read more about <a href="https://github.com/CloudBees-community/glassfish3-clickstack">here.</a>
+This is based on the GlassFish stack that you can read more about <a href="https://github.com/CloudBees-community/glassfish3-clickstack">here.</a>

 # Deploying manually: